kibanalytics/kibanalytics/docs/setup/README.md

 This can drastically improve the performance on multicore deployments by starting one process for each core and distributing the load of requests to the web server.

-### EXPRESS_PORT
+### NODE_LISTEN

-Define the web server host port to listen for connections.
+Expose Node Docker service host ip and port number for connections.

 ### EXPRESS_HELMET